fuzzylabs/edge-vision-power-estimation/model_training/README.md

 ./create_dataset.sh --push-to-dagshub
 ```

-If don't want to push any data to DagsHub, we run the script without any flags.
+If you don't want to push any data to DagsHub, we run the script without any flags.

 ```bash
 ./create_dataset.sh